sanyabeast/imginarium/README.md

 - **Placeholder System**: Use placeholders in workflows for dynamic content
 - **PNG Metadata**: Embedded PNG metadata for portability
 - **Metadata Extraction**: Extract metadata from generated PNG images
+- **Improved Parameter Handling**: Config defaults are properly respected when custom parameters are skipped

 ## 📋 Requirements